-Compared to the original (well, I am not sure whether the adjective is strictly appropriate here, but let it be) model, the GMT version come in a considerably smaller body.
+Compared to the original (well, I am not sure whether the adjective is strictly appropriate here, but let it be) model, the GMT version comes in a considerably smaller body.
 While the 2012 model was impressive 57.5 millimeters in diameter, the 2013 version was delivered in a lot more comfortable body that measured “just” 48 millimeters in width.

 With DLC abbreviation standing for Diamond-Like Carbon (it is in fact almost as hard as real diamonds), the treatment allows to protect relatively soft metals with a thin layer of carbon structure that not only makes the watch look extremely cool thanks to its matte black surface, but also protects it from scratches and other sorts of damage that titanium is prone to.

 This new Type 20 GMT 1903 limited edition looks like a slightly redecorated version of the aforementioned special edition model.
 Basically, the main difference between the two is that the new model has the white Superluminova of the original replaced with a vintage-looking dark-beige luminous compound.
 Slightly detracting from the timekeeper’s legibility in daylight, the choice of color, however, makes this new version look a lot more appealing and, well, more natural and organic.
 To my taste, the wristwatch would look even better if the Swiss brand decided to remove the logo and other modern-looking inscriptions from the dial, but what the heck.